MP Estate Planning UK

 Do non-UK trusts ever need to register?

 Yes.
-Non-UK trusts must register if they hold UK land or property, have a UK business relationship, or meet other UK tax triggers.
-You must declare the trust’s non-UK status and provide details of UK assets when you sign up on the TRS.
+Non-UK trusts must register on the TRS if they hold UK land or property, have a UK business relationship (such as a bank account or investment account with a UK-regulated provider), or meet other UK tax triggers.
+You must declare the trust’s non-UK status and provide full details of UK assets and UK-connected activities when registering.

 Which trusts are excluded from registration under Schedule 3A?